Glamour photography: Magazines and movie stars

 Standards and styles of glamour photography change over time, reflecting for example changes in social acceptance and taste.
 In the early 1920s, United States photographers like Ruth Harriet Louise and George Hurrell photographed celebrities to glamorize their stature by utilizing lighting techniques to develop dramatic effects.

-Until the 1950s, glamour photography in advertising and in men's magazines was highly controversial or even illegal.
-In some countries, if not illegal, such magazines could not be on public display, and some had to be displayed in a plastic cover.
-Magazines featuring glamour photography were sometimes marketed as "art magazines" or "health magazines".

 Popular portraiture

 Since the 1990s and especially in the 2010s, glamour photography has increased in popularity among the public.
 In more formal settings, glamour portrait studios have opened, offering professional hair and makeup artists and professional retouching to allow the general public to have the "model" experience.
 These sometimes include boudoir portraits but are more commonly used by professionals and high school seniors who want to look their best for their portraits.

 As photography has become widely adopted through the use of smartphones, glamour photography has become a popular type of content featured on social media, particularly on Instagram.
 Instagram models and influencers posting glamour photography-type content have attracted heavy scrutiny from the general public, and are blamed for contributing to rising rates of depression and anxiety in the West.